-In the vast majority of cases, the time limits and deadlines contained within this policy will be adhered to by the school.
+In the vast majority of cases, the time limits and deadlines contained within this policy will be adhered to by the school or the Trust.
 However, in certain circumstances it may be inappropriate or impractical, for example, if an investigation cannot be conducted due to school holidays or illness.

-Where a complaint leads to criminal proceedings this will always be the case.
+Where a complaint leads to criminal proceedings this will always be the case, but it may also be the case where there is a need for legal advice.